 - (1) This Division applies to a referral arrangement entered into before this Instrument came into force if a referral fee is paid under the referral arrangement after this Instrument comes into force. - (2) Subsection (1) does not apply until 6 months after this Instrument comes into force.

-Division 4 Loans and margin
+Division 4 Loans Borrowing and margin lending

-13.12 Restriction on lending to clients
+13.12 Restriction on borrowing from, or lending to, clients